You: “It’s fine.”

 - “I’m concerned about Z and want to better understand your perspective on it.”

 You’ve heard me say it many times before during these rants.
 Words matter.
-Choose them wisely and Cut the BS.
+Choose them wisely and cut the BS.
+Take this approach in every aspect of your life, from personal to professional workplaces.